 - Make sure you use a clean seed raising container.
-If you’re using an egg carton, make sure it’s free of egg contents.
-If you are using another type of container wash it out with hot soapy water.
+With egg cartons, make sure it’s free of egg contents.
+If you’re using another type of container wash it out with hot soapy water.

 - Follow the directions on the packet and make sure you are planting at the right time of year for that particular variant.

 - You need to keep the soil damp.
 Spray regularly, or use a plastic bag tied as a mini greenhouse.
 If the soil is dry the seeds will not germinate.
 If the soil is too wet, the seeds can rot.